One of the most important questions facing the church today is, “What happens to people who never hear about Jesus?”

 We are all guilty of worshipping something other than God—our jobs, our careers, our houses, our possessions, etc. Whatever is taking the rightful worship that God is due is an idol.
-Whether it’s the person in the jungle worshiping a sun god or the businessman worshiping his investment plan, either way it is idolatry.
+Whether it’s the person in the jungle worshiping the sun or the businessman worshiping his investments, both are idolatry.

 3. There are no innocent people in the world.

 Romans 3:10–12 is pretty clear about the fact that everyone stands guilty before God:

 None is righteous, no, not one; no one understands; no one seeks for God.
 All have turned aside; together they have become worthless; no one does good, not even one.
 (Romans 3:10–12)

 So when people ask what happens to the innocent guy in Africa who dies without ever hearing the gospel, I would say, beyond a shadow of a doubt, he goes to heaven.
 However, before you begin to label me a heretic, consider: if there is an innocent guy in Africa who has never heard the gospel, then he doesn’t need a Savior.
 He hasn’t done anything wrong, so why would he be separated from God?